bullhorn/rest-api-docs/source/includes/entityref/paybill/_clientcorporationbillrulesetversion.md

-# Pay & Bill - ClientCorporationBillRulesetVersion
+# Pay and Bill - ClientCorporationBillRulesetVersion

 Represents a ClientCorporation BillRuleset version.